niklasf/birthdays/README.txt

     their date of birth when registering to your website.
 If combined with the option above, they can not register without putting their date of birth.
-  * 'Visibility': this will influence the visibility of the field as described there, but the behavior might become irradic if not set to 'Public field, content shown on profile page but not used on member list pages'.
+  * 'Visibility': this will influence the visibility of the field as described there, but the behavior might become erratic if not set to 'Public field, content shown on profile page but not used on member list pages'.
 So it is recommended to leave this as is.